Our Utah Arizona Road Trip: A Trip of a Lifetime!

 Days 1-2: Arrive in Salt Lake City, Utah.
 We picked up the rental car and went to visit family.
 We chose to go to Snowbird Ski Resort to enjoy some of their summer activities.
 But you can decide if you want to explore the city or head up to the mountains.
 Our personal favorite things to do are visit Snowbird, Park City, and Utah Olympic Park.

 Day 3: Time to hit the road!
 The drive to Moab, Utah took us about 3 ½ hours.
-Once we arrived in Moab, we grabbed some lunch, check into our hotel, and then headed into Arches National Park.
+Once we arrived in Moab, we grabbed some lunch, check into The Fairfield Inn, and then headed into Arches National Park.
+(This is one of the nicest Fairfield Inn’s we’ve ever stayed in…the pool were amazing!)

 *Know Before You Go Tip: You will need to plan if you will return to Moab for dinner before heading to the park as there are no restaurants inside Arches.
 We picked up sandwiches from Sweet Cravings Bakery & Bistro and had a picnic dinner in the park.
 Also make sure to fill up your water bottles.
 There are a few water refill stations inside Arches, but not as many as we found at other national parks.